itneshkumar/Basic_Math_Operational_APP/README.md

 # Kivy app in Android and Windows

-This app is builted for learning perpuse and use to solve the basics Mathematical operation, In future I will apply same concept to built the App integrated to **Machine Learning** concept
+This app is built for learning purposes and use to solve the basics of Mathematical operations, In future, I will apply the same concept to build the App integrated to **Machine Learning** concept

 ## Authors